zencart/zencart/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+Be sure to explain the business problem that this bug is affecting.

 **Version**
 Zen Cart version:
 PHP version:
 MySQL version:
 Plugins that may be related:

-**Describe the bug**
-A clear and concise description of what the bug is.
-Be sure to explain the business problem that this bug is affecting.
+What older/newer versions were also tested?

 **To Reproduce**
 Steps to reproduce/demonstrate the behavior: